 As with other types of personal injury claims, you have only a limited amount of time to bring a wrongful death lawsuit in West Virginia.
 This deadline is known as the statute of limitations.
 For wrongful death lawsuits, you have two years from the date of death to file.

 For many grieving families, choosing to file a wrongful death lawsuit is about more than just recovering compensation.
 It’s about holding wrongdoers accountable and helping deter future behavior.
-Serving as a possible deterrent is an important aspect of a lawsuit to people who’ve lost a loved one.
+Serving as a possible deterrent is an important aspect of a lawsuit for people who’ve lost a loved one.
 If they can help prevent similar incidents, it could bring more meaning to losing a loved one in a horrible tragedy.

-Types of Compensation Available for Wrongful Death
+Maximizing Recovery: Types of Compensation Available in Charleston, WV Wrongful Death Cases

 When you contact our Charleston, WV wrongful death lawyer, we will be able to help you determine what legal grounds may exist for your wrongful death claim as well as what compensation you may be entitled to recover.
 In some instances, compensation may include monetary damages for lost earnings that your deceased loved one would have provided.
 Other damages that may be recovered include: